auggernaut/echoes-content/cards-blood-king.md

 # Guilded Entry Hall
 Tags: Entry, Security

-Stout oak inner doors, painted gold, stand open.
-A life-like dwarven statue with an outstretched hand greets visitors.
-A coat hanger holds dark, bloodstained coats.
-The air is thick with the mingling scents of perfume and blood emanating from within.
+Stout oak doors, painted gold, stand slightly ajar.
+A life-like dwarven statue with an outstretched hand greets visitors from the entry alcove.
+Nearby, a coat hanger holds several dark, bloodstained cloaks.
+The mingling scents of perfume, rot, and old blood fill the air, thick and invasive.

-▶ Check the hanger: There’s a coat with an extra invitation.
-Additionally, 6 coats can be used as disguises.
-If they are all checked, the last has a valuable item (Moderate Wealth).
+▶ Search the coats: One contains a crumpled parchment stamped with a black wax sigil.
+Another hides a valuable item (Moderate Wealth).
+All six may be used as disguises.

-▶ Put an invitation in the statue’s hand: Avoids sounding the alarm.
-Putting something else there delays the alarm 1d6 turns.
+▶ Offer something to the statue’s hand: If a fitting token, offering, or sigil is placed, the statue subtly nods and the hand returns to its side.

-▶ Upon Entering the Manor: An alarm sounds.
+▶ Proceed through the doors without offering: An audible click echoes.
+A bell tolls deeper inside.
+Within moments, guardians stir.

 # Shadow Hound